MattCSmith/Project-365/README.md

 Made some great progress today.
 Have implemented the new helper functions throughout the codebase.
 Although ahead of shedule, I am going to take the spare day to double check everything again, just to ensure I haven't missed anything, since it is a pretty big change.

+## Day 76
+#### **Project:** Leaderboard

+Spent today double checking the optimised helper functions had been implemented correctly, before launching them.
+Smoothed over a few bugs from things I had missed.
+But the newly optimised helper functions are now live.
+Tommorrow I can make use of the new DB structure to implement some new features.